pjanul/pymgal/doc/source/index.rst

 This code is available under the MIT License.

-PyMGal is An accompanying paper is in the works for this repository.
+An accompanying paper is in the works for this repository.
 We will update this page with a citation once it is ready.
 PyMGal borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them if you use this package.